fnokeke/beehive/README.md

-# rep.0
+# Beehive Web 1.5
-Research Experiment Testbed for conducting participant experiments
+A platform for researchers to conduct behavioral studies using mobile phones and user contexts

 ## Application Flow
-- Log in with Google Sign in
+- Researcher logs in to create experiment in `/researcher` and activates experiment datastreams
-- Grant SLM access to your Google Calendar
-- Connect to Moves (you also need to download moves app on your phone for this to work)
+- Participant joins experiment via mobile app (android/iOS);
+- Participant can also log in via web to see account details through `/participant`
+- Participant grants access to researcher experiment through mobile app or web view
+- Depending on activated experiment datastreams, participant may need to grant access to datastreams such as Google Calendar, Moves, RescueTime, Photographic Affect Meter (PAM).
 - Enjoy!

 ## Privacy
-This only stores oauth access tokens for providing developer access to user accounts.
+todo

 ## Frontend / Client
 - HTML 5, Jinja2, CSS, Javascript